rhysbratti/scripts/README.md

 # scripts
-Collection of scripts I like to use in my own personal envrionment
+Collection of scripts I've put together for personal use

+I use most of these daily to help automate my self-hosted server.